Fritz Quast - Click for high quality photo

 Awards, Publications & Presentations

-Named a "Rising Star" in the area of "Government/Cities/ Municipalities" by the Texas Super Lawyers Rising Star Edition, a Thompson Reuters service printed in The Texas Monthly, for 2010.
+Named a “Rising Star” in the area of "Government, Cities, and Municipalities” by the Texas Super Lawyers Rising Star Edition published by Law & Politics and the Texas Monthly for 2010.

-Co-Author, Conflicts of Interest - Who is Your Client?, 2009 TML Intergovernmental Risk Pool Attorney Workshop, Austin, August 2009
+Co-Author, Conf of Interest - Who is Your Client?, 2009 TMlictsL Intergovernmental Risk Pool Attorney Workshop, Austin, August 2009.